morepath/reg/doc/usage.rst

 replacing class methods
 -----------------------

-Reg generic functions can be used to replace methods, so that you can follow the open/closed principle and add functionality to a class without modifying it.
-This works for instance methods, but what about ``classmethod``?
+Reg's dispatch system can be used to replace methods, as you can dispatch on the class of an argument.
+This way you can follow the open/closed principle and add functionality to a class without modifying it.
+They can also be used to replace classmethods marked with ``classmethod``.
 This takes the *class* as the first argument, not an instance.
-You can configure ``@reg.dispatch`` decorator with a special :class:`Predicate` instance that lets you dispatch on a class argument instead of an instance argument.

 Here's what it looks like:

 .. testcode::

+  class App(object):
+      def __init__(self, lookup):
+          self.lookup = lookup

+      @reg.dispatch_method(
-  @reg.dispatch(reg.match_class('cls', lambda cls: cls)) def something(cls):
+         reg.match_class('cls', lambda cls: cls))
+      def something(self, cls):
          raise NotImplementedError()

 Note the call to :func:`match_class` here.
 This lets us specify that we want to dispatch on the class, and we supply a lambda function that